Adjust device settings, view system information, and configure how your Air Lab captures data.

 Press R in Settings to access configuration options.
 Here you can adjust language, date and time, sampling rates, and other preferences.

 Note: Some settings like Device Name and Wi-Fi Network can only be changed through Air Lab Console.
-They appear here for reference but cannot be modified on-device.
+They appear here for reference but can't be modified on-device.

 System